How it all started…

 She was overcome with joy.

-My friend remarked at how many other little girls in that hospital would love to have such a special gift as it had such an impact on her daughter’s demeanor and happiness during her treatments.
+My friend remarked at how many other little girls in that hospital would love to have such a special gift, as it had had such an impact on her daughter’s demeanor and happiness during her treatments.

-I began to organize what I thought would be a small project creating a few dozen wigs to send to little cancer patients and put up a request on Facebook for yarn donations.
-Within hours, I was flooded with responses from around the world—mothers who wanted these wigs for their little girls who have cancer, complete strangers who wanted to help by donating money to buy yarn, professionals reaching out and requesting wigs for their hospitals
+I began to organize what I thought would be a small project creating a few dozen wigs to send to little cancer patients, and I put up a request on Facebook for yarn donations.
+Within hours, I was flooded with responses from around the world—mothers who wanted these wigs for their little girls who have cancer, complete strangers who wanted to help by donating money to buy yarn, professionals reaching out and requesting wigs for their hospitals, and more.

-What started as a small project, has snowballed into something much bigger than I ever expected.
-Along with co-founder Bree Hitchcock, we have been overwhelmed with the donations and desire to help that has come from all over the world.
+What started as a small project has snowballed into something much bigger than I ever expected.
+My friend and co-founder Bree Hitchcock and I have been overwhelmed with the donations and desire to help that has come from all over the world.

-The Magic Yarn Project was created to answer the call to bring yarn wigs to little cancer fighters and to help community members get involved in the Magic Yarn Project.
+The Magic Yarn Project was created to answer the call to bring light to little cancer fighters, and to help community members discover ways to be those light-givers.